-- Use a calculator - Use commas in large numbers: \$10,000 is easier to read than \$10000 - Check that the same grant amount has been requested in all places of the application: - on the application form and in the budget - make sure that the project description and budget tell the same story - Remember to include the grant request in the revenue - Round off the grant request amount: \$2,300 is better than \$2,316.82 - Note that some grants only cover a % of project costs - If required make sure that the budget is balanced (revenues and expenses equal the same amount) - In-kind donations are gifts of goods and services that an organization would have to pay for if they weren't donated - Don't include in-kind donations in the budget unless asked to - Volunteer hours are not considered in-kind donations
+• Use a calculator

+- Check that the same grant amount has been requested in all places of the application: - $\circ\,$ on the application form and in the budget - make sure that the project description and budget tell the same story - Remember to include the grant request in the revenue - Round off the grant request amount: \$2,300 is better than \$2,316.82 - Note that some grants only cover a % of project costs - If required make sure that the budget is balanced (revenues and expenses equal the same amount) - In-kind donations are gifts of goods and services that an organization would have to pay for if they weren't donated - Don't include in-kind donations in the budget unless asked to - Volunteer hours are not considered in-kind donations

-Adjudication Process
+Assessment Process

-Most grants are reviewed by an adjudication committee.
+Most grants are reviewed by an assessment committee.
 The committee recommends the amount of funding (grant amount) each applicant should receive.